 I fear that a permanently unleashed anti-pretense hero could wreak unending havoc on this earth at cocktail parties, museum exhibit openings and book groups everywhere…perhaps near you.
 Anywhere.
 No one would be safe.
 I’m begging you to help.
 Please.
 Pull back hard with all your might on the reigns of “MahkrOHH!!”
 Don’t just do it for me.
 Do it for the safety of all those poor souls at polo matches, gallery openings and poetry readings whose events will be ruined if the anti-pretense hero is unleashed.
 An incensed anti-pretense hero rampaging to quell such a substantial uprising of overt pretense is incapable of distinguishing good intentions from bad.
 The collateral damage could be extensive.
 My only request…unless you are speaking fluent French…please pronounce “Macron” with only the very slightest roll of the “r.”
 Nothing more.
 Don’t overdo it.
 Don’t bring attention to yourself.
 Please.
 It hasn’t been this bad since ShahkolAHH!!

 Cali has a problem with little white dogs.
 She hates them.
 Just because they’re white.
-We’ve tried to reason with her, and do our best to teach her about diversity, the need to coexist and the importance of loving all dogs equally.
+We’ve tried reasoning with her.
+We do our best to teach her about diversity, the need to coexist and the importance of loving all dogs equally.
 Our mantra is that she needs to appreciate what’s on the inside, that character matters above all else.
-We endlessly encourage, scold, preach & lecture…to no avail.
+We endlessly encourage, scold, preach & lecture… to no avail.

 Nothing we do has made any difference.
-We fear that her belief system may be permanently ingrained in her psyche.
+We fear that her prejudice may be permanently ingrained.
+A feature rather than a bug.
 This pains us to admit, but…

 Asking someone whether they have kids is one of the most over-used conversation starters.
 It is usually asked without even thinking, as though the banal question might have no consequences.
 Maybe we should give this thoughtless question more thought.